dark-assist/t-banner/README.md

 #### [+] Latest Fonts !
 #### [+] Easy to Use !

+# Fonts:-- You can use any fonts available in figlet.

 # Note:-----
 Don not use this in Zsh,Fish or other shell.
 This tool is only for Bash shell.